What You Need to Build a Zapier Integration

 If you haven’t used Zapier before, create a free Zapier account.
 You could also set up this example GitHub Zap that will email you with new GitHub issues, to see how the new integration you’ll set up will work for end users.

 A GitHub Account

 You also need a GitHub account with at least one repo and issue.
 Since this tutorial will walk you through building an example GitHub integration, you need a GitHub account to test the integration.
-Have your GitHub username and password handy to set up your GitHub Zapier integration, along with the name of the repo you will use with the integration.
+Have your GitHub username and password handy to authenticate your GitHub integration on Zapier once we’ve set up the authentication method, along with the name of the repo you will use to test the integration.